ds300/patch-package/README.md

   Specify the name for the directory in which to put the patch files.

+- `--retry-on-clean`

+  If a patch fails to be applied even versions are correct.
+Then patch-package tries to apply the patch on the fresh new installed package.

 #### Nested packages

 If you are trying to patch a package at, e.g.